FRRouting/frr/doc/manpages/vtysh.rst

 .. option:: -u, --user

-   Run as an unprivileged user.
-This limits access to non-privileged commands, i.e., the same commands when directly accessing a daemon   before running the enable command.
-It also provides the same limited security as such direct access.
+   Restrict access to configuration commands by preventing use of the "enable" command.
+This option provides the same limited "security" as password-protected telnet access. *This security should not be relied on in production environments.*

+   Caveat emptor: VTYSH was never designed to be a privilege broker and is not built using secure coding practices.
+No guarantees of security are provided for this option and under no circumstances should this option be used to provide any semblance of secure read-only access to FRR.

 .. option:: -h, --help